Aleph-Alpha/intelligence-layer-sdk/Concepts.md

   and makes them available to the `Aggregator`.
 - The `AggregationRepository` stores the `AggregationOverview` containing the aggregated metrics on request of the `Aggregator`.

-The following diagramms illustrate how the different concepts play together in case of the different types of evaluations.
+The following diagrams illustrate how the different concepts play together in case of the different types of evaluations.

 <figure>
 <img src="./assets/AbsoluteEvaluation.drawio.svg">